 Meantime, Japan has been implementing a series of small reforms, keeping the current system mainly in tact.
-The most recent reform in 2002 raised the co-payment rate for both old and young generations.
+The reforms from 2002 to 2006 raised the co-payment rate for both old and young generations.
 For those below 69 year old and who are in the Health Insurance, the co-payment rate was raised from 20 to 30% (Subscribers of the National Health Insurance already face 30% co-payment rate).
 The premium rate is also reformed to be applied to the entire annual salary, including bonuses.
-For those above 70 years old and above a certain income criteria, the co-payment rate is raised from 10 to 20%.
+For those above 70 years old and above a certain income criteria, the co-payment rate is raised from 10 to 20% in 2002.
+The co-payment for the elderly was again raised in 2006 (the co-payment was raised from 10% to 20% for those aged between 70 and 74 and for those elderly with high income, to 30%).
 The monthly upper limit of co-payment is also raised according to the income of the subscriber.